SEL Overview Blog730x398

 Some versions of this assessment also ask parents to evaluate their children, and students to evaluate themselves.
 This rating system is then, ideally, turned into a conversation with the student to carefully assess their progress.

-If you love what Flocabulary brings to the classroom with culturally responsive teaching and a vocabulary focus you should check out our SEL lessons.
+If you love what Flocabulary brings to the classroom with culturally responsive teaching and vocabulary, you should check out our SEL lesson!
+Here are some popular picks.